 The link counter in Yoast SEO helps you with this!
 You can easily select your cornerstone articles in the post overview and see how often they’re linked to internally.
 If a cornerstone article gets too little links, you should link to it more often from related articles.
 With Yoast SEO you can see, at a glance, which of your cornerstones need a bit more attention!

-Conclusion: cornerstone content should be the best content you can produce!
+Conclusion: cornerstone content should be the best content!

 There you have it: cornerstone content should be high-quality informative content, that reflects your business and/or mission perfectly.
 It can be either a post or a page, as long as it’s easy to find on your site, and it should be long enough to be exhaustive on a particular topic.
 If you have already written tons of articles for your site, you can follow our steps to a killer cornerstone strategy!